siriusbontea/roman-empire/README.md

 - GeoJSON - file format for most map data
 - CSV - file format for some of the map data (to save on file size if necessary)
 - HTML, CSS, JS
-     - Leaflet - Primary JS library for mapping requirements, user-interface, etc.
+     - Leaflet - Primary JS library for mapping requirements, user interface, etc.
      - PapaParse and omnivore - JS libraries for processing CSV data for use with Leaflet
      - Bootstrap - JS/CSS library for general layout, theme, and styles
 - Github Pages (maybe Mapbox?)